 Argument #3: The believers in Cilicia, Syria, and Judea can confirm Paul’s testimony

 (1:21-24) “Then I went into the regions of Syria and Cilicia.
 22 I was still unknown by sight to the churches of Judea which were in Christ; 23 but only, they kept hearing, ‘He who once persecuted us is now preaching the faith which he once tried to destroy.’
 24 And they were glorifying God because of me.”
 Paul didn’t stop in Jerusalem.
 He went and visited all the believers in Syria and Cilicia (v.21), and word spread to all the churches in Judea (v.22).
 All of these believers confirmed Paul’s testimony and change of life (see Argument #1 above).
-This would really make the Judaizers sink in their seats: Paul’s testimony could be confirmed by the very same people he used to persecute! (v.23).
+This would really make the Judaizers panic: Paul’s testimony could be confirmed by the very same people he formerly persecuted! (v.23).
 In fact, these same believers were praising God for Paul!

 Acts records that the Jerusalem believers were afraid when they first met Paul after he came to Christ.
-After all, Paul was a violent murderer (Acts 9:26).
+After all, Paul had been a violent murderer (Acts 9:26).
 It took Barnabas to vouch for Paul’s authenticity (Acts 9:27).

 In our view, all of these events align with Luke’s compressed account in Acts 9:21-29).

-He gives evidence for this claim by appealing to his testimony.
+- He gives evidence for this claim by appealing to his own personal testimony.
 He notes that he had been a persecutor of the church—not an apostle.
 But his life entirely changed after meeting the risen Christ (vv.13-17).
-He notes that he didn’t need to go square his gospel with the other apostles, because he was so certain his was correct.
+He notes that he didn’t need to go compare his gospel with the other apostles, because he was so certain his was correct.

 With evidence like this, why wouldn’t the churches in Galatia respect Paul’s authority?
 Paul is arguing that these false believers (v.7) couldn’t stand up to his credentials and evidence for the veracity of his gospel.

-(2) People in our culture generally claim that objective truth does not exist when it comes to spirituality (maybe show a movie of people being interviewed on this topic or read a quote?).
+(2) People in our culture generally claim that objective truth does not exist when it comes to spirituality.
+(As a teacher, consider showing a movie of people being interviewed on this topic or read a quote?).
 It seems that Paul disagrees with this view.

-What do you believe is at stake in holding to truth versus relativizing it?
+What do you believe is at stake in holding to objective truth versus relativizing it?

 (3) Paul seems to be pretty angry in this section, even having a harsh “tone” (Gal.
 4:20).
 When do you think it’s appropriate to get angry as a believer?
 When is it wrong to get angry?
 Consider reading Ephesians 4:26 (“Be angry, and yet do not sin”) or John 2 where Jesus clears the temple.